We earn commissions from brands listed on this site, which influences how listings are presented.

 2. Line of Credit

-Great for: Line of credit loans can be suitable for businesses needing flexible, ongoing access to funds for managing cash flow, covering short-term expenses, or handling unexpected costs.
+Great for: Line of credit loans can be suitable for businesses needing flexible, ongoing access to funds to manage cash flow, cover short-term expenses, or handle unexpected costs.

 ProsCons